 History of London Aikikai

 London Aikido is synonymous with the London Aikikai dojo.
 London Aikikai was Headquarters dojo of the Aikikai of Great Britain under T K Chiba Shihan when it was situated in Chiswick, West London.
 Chiba Shihan, a former uchideshi (live-in student) of Professor Morihei Ueshiba, the Founder, was assigned to Britain in 1966 to form the first national official Aikido association.
 The headquarters then moved to Earls Court in 1972 and was named Tenpukan Dojo.

 After Chiba Shihan left the UK in 1976 to return to Hombu Dojo, Japan, the Dojo underwent more changes.
 In December 1985 it was reorganised and renamed Shinmei-kan Dojo (Chiba Sensei took the original name of Tenpukan dojo with him to San Diego Aikikai).
 Since its inception Shinmei-kan Dojo had close ties with Chiba Shihan 8th Dan through regular exchange visits with his dojo, San Diego Aikikai, California USA where he was the chief instructor from 1981.
 Chiba Sensei passed away on 5th June 2015 aged 75

-British Birankai is a member of Birankai International and is officially recognised by Aikido World Headquarters (Hombu Dojo, Tokyo, Japan) and Joint Aikikai Council (JAC).
-British Birankai instructors are internationally recognised and offer Aikido instruction of the highest calibre, to all abilities, from beginners lessons to master classes.
+British Aikikai is a member of Birankai International and is officially recognised by Aikido World Headquarters (Hombu Dojo, Tokyo, Japan) and Joint Aikikai Council (JAC).
+British Aikikai instructors are internationally recognised and offer Aikido instruction of the highest calibre, to all abilities, from beginners lessons to master classes.
 Our gradings are recognised internationally with Aikikai certificates issued directly from Aikido World Headquarters (Hombu Dojo, Tokyo, Japan).

-For more information see the British Birankai Website.
+For more information see the British Aikikai Website.